A theorem of Retakh for exact $\infty$-categories and higher extension functors: Proofs of diagram lemmas

 \section{Proofs of diagram lemmas}

-We ended \Cref{sec:exqcat} with a series of diagram lemmas for exact categories, claiming that they generalize to exact quasi-categories.
+We ended \Cref{sec:exqcat} with a series of diagram lemmas for exact categories, claiming that they generalise to exact $\infty$-categories.
 These results are found in Bühler's monograph \cite{Buh10}, as well as countless other texts.
-The proofs presented here are in a quasi-categorical context.
-Unlike the special case of ordinary exact categories where cofibrations (resp. fibrations) are monomorphisms (resp. epimorphisms), which we may not assume in a general quasi-categorical context.
+The proofs presented here are in an $\infty$-categorical context.
+Unlike the special case of exact 1-categories, cofibrations (resp. fibrations) are not necessarily monomorphisms (resp. epimorphisms) in a general $\infty$-categorical context.

 \begin{replemma}{5lem} Consider a map of exact sequences

 If~$f'$ and~$f''$ are homotopy equivalences (resp. cofibrations, resp fibrations), so is~$f$. \end{replemma} \begin{proof} If~$f'$ and~$f''$ are homotopy equivalences, we use \Cref{Buh3.1} to construct a diagram